Monthly Archives: September 2009

 I‘ve been to Alaska, and seen the glaciers, bears, eagles, whales, and about 30 inches of rain.
 But, now I’m back, and regular blogging about motorcycle goodness will begin in due course.

 In the meantime, I leave you with this little video I slapped together earlier this evening.

 Well, I don’t doubt that I’ll miss a lot of motorcycle riding and motorcycle writing, but I have to put the blog on hiatus for a few weeks.
 I’m off to Alaska on a long cruise.
-Regular blogging will resume on 21… Continue reading
+Regular blogging will resume on 21 or 22 September after… Continue reading

 Honda Motorcycles gave us a much more detailed look at the multi-function transmission that they’ll be putting into the the new VFR1200 today.
-As mentioned previously, the new transmission will operate in three modes: a 6-speed manual mode, which works like a standard… Continue reading
+As mentioned previously, the new transmission will operate in three modes: a 6-speed manual mode, which works like a standard motorcyle transmission, and two… Continue reading